7 tips for managing cash flow

 1. Regularly measure your cash flow

 While you can get a lot of information from analyzing your company’s profit and loss statements, these financial documents may not accurately capture the movement of cash throughout your business operations.
-That’s why many businesses also generate and review cash flow statements on a regular basis, which allows them to see the cash in their business’s operating, investing and financing activities.
+That’s why many businesses also generate and review cash flow statements (PDF) on a regular basis, which allows them to see the cash in their business’s operating, investing and financing activities.
 Positive cash flow occurs when incoming cash is more than outgoing cash, and negative cash flow happens when the cash coming in is less than the cash going out.
 With this data, you can also calculate the cash flow ratio, a measure of the number of times your company pays off debt with cash generated within the same time period.
 Getting familiar with these metrics can help you better understand which areas of your business operations are running smoothly and which require corrective action.

 2. Be strategic about paying your bills